frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ```bash
 $ frictionless describe data/*-3.csv --json > tmp/country.package.json
 ```
+Note that --json is used here to output the descriptor in JSON format.
+Without this, the default output is in YAML format as we saw above.

 Now, we can open the descriptor and read the package's resources: